 Lion II commenced production in the first half of 2014 and ramped up to design capacity in 2015.
-Lion II comprises two additional ferrochrome furnaces at the PSV's existing Lion I smelter in Steelport, Limpopo Province South Africa, generating an additional low-cost production capacity of 360,000 tonnes of ferrochrome per annum.
+Lion II comprises a duplication of PSV's existing Lion I smelter in Steelpoort, Limpopo Province South Africa, generating an additional low-cost production capacity of 360,000 tonnes of ferrochrome per annum.